krkn-chaos/krkn/docs/installation.md

 The following ways are supported to run Kraken:

 - Standalone python program through Git.
-- Containerized version using either Podman or Docker as the runtime.
+- Containerized version using either Podman or Docker as the runtime via [Krkn-hub](https://github.com/redhat-chaos/krkn-hub)
-- Kubernetes or OpenShift deployment.
+- Kubernetes or OpenShift deployment ( unsupported )

 **NOTE**: It is recommended to run Kraken external to the cluster ( Standalone or Containerized ) hitting the Kubernetes/OpenShift API as running it internal to the cluster might be disruptive to itself and also might not report back the results if the chaos leads to cluster's API server instability.